 jefferson city man sentenced for illegal firearm

-JEFFERSON CITY, Mo. – Beth Phillips, United States Attorney for the Western District of Missouri, announced that a Jefferson City, Mo., man was sentenced in federal court today for illegally possessing a firearm.
+JEFFERSON CITY, Mo. – Tammy Dickinson, United States Attorney for the Western District of Missouri, announced that a Jefferson City, Mo., man was sentenced in federal court today for illegally possessing a firearm.

-Tommie Willie Towns, 41, of Jefferson City, was sentenced by U.S. District Judge Nanette K. Laughrey to four years and three months in federal prison without parole.
+Michael Lee Miller, 22, of Jefferson City, was sentenced by U.S. Chief District Judge Fernando J. Gaitan on Thursday, July 18, 2013, to three years and one month in federal prison without parole.

-This case was prosecuted by Special Assistant U.S. Attorney Steven R. Berry.
-It was investigated by the Jefferson City, Mo., Police Department, MUSTANG (the Mid-Missouri Unified Strike Team And Narcotics Group), the Bureau of Alcohol, Tobacco, Firearms and Explosives and the Missouri State Highway Patrol.
+This case was prosecuted by Assistant U.S. Attorney Lawrence E. Miller.
+It was investigated by the Bureau of Alcohol, Tobacco, Firearms and Explosives and the Jefferson City, Mo., Police Department.